moritzmyrz/blog/clc7odnk500kymnnv9xmx4i1b.md

 * Browser developer tools are built into browsers like Chrome and Firefox, and developers use them to debug websites.

 * Web development tools are standalone applications that allow you to debug websites.
-They're more potent than browser dev tools because they let you view your code in real time while it's running on a server and then make changes without having to reload the page every time.
+They're more potent than browser dev tools because they let you view your code in real time while running on a server and then make changes without reloading the page every time.

 ## How to use browser development tools (aka dev tools).

 Browser development tools are used to diagnose, fix and test websites.
-These tools have been around for years and have become a staple part of developing websites.
+These tools have been around for years and have become a staple of website development.
 They allow you to see what's going on with your website regarding resources, performance, and user interaction.
 Browser development tools are available in all major browsers (Chrome, Safari, Firefox) and can be accessed through their respective menu options: File &gt; Inspect Element.

 ## They are fixing bugs using browser dev tools.

 The developer tools in your browser are essential for debugging your website.
-You can find these by opening up Chrome, then clicking on the three dots icon in the top right corner of your browser and selecting "Developer Tools".
+You can find these by opening Chrome, then clicking on the three dots icon in the top right corner of your browser and selecting "Developer Tools."

 You'll see a panel on the right side of your screen that contains all kinds of information about what happens when you visit a page on your site—like how long it takes for certain elements to load or how many bytes are being downloaded per second.